codio-content/MySQL-What_is_a_database/.guides/content/The-relational-model-c4f5.md

 Think about your favourite app.

-Whenever you navigate into it, regardless of the device or browser, some kind of database must be running in the server in order for the data to be present.
-Even if you close the window or tab and go back again later.
+Whenever you navigate into it, regardless of the device or browser, some kind of database must be running on the server in order for the data to be present.

 A _relational database_ is a tool that stores data and lets you _create_, _select_, _update_ and _delete_ that data: